-P. Classes and Types of Licenses Issued
+- P. Classes and Types of Licenses Issued

 - 1. Employee Licenses

 - (a) Class A: Key Gaming Employee License

-- (b) Class B: Non-Gaming Employee License
+- (b) Class B: Non-Key Gaming Employee License

 - (c) Class C: Primary Management

 - 2. Vendor Permit Licenses

 - (a) Class I: Businesses

-- (b) Class II: Principals
+- (b) Class II Principals

-- (c) Class III: Consultants
+- (c) Class III Consultants

-Q. Eligibility Requirements
+- Q. Eligibility Requirements

-- All Classes and Types of Licenses issued as stated in Subsection N are subjected to Section X Licenses for Key Employees and Primary Management Officials. - 2.
-The Commission will create a regulation, which will set the process of applications, background checks and license fees.
+- 1. All Classes and Types of Licenses issued as stated in Subsection N are subjected to Section X Licenses for Key Employees and Primary Management Officials.

+- 2. The Commission will create a regulation, which will set the process of applications, background checks and license fees.

-R. Tribal Council Review
+- R. Tribal Council Review

-- 1. The Gaming Commission must receive Tribal Council approvals on the following individuals prior to the commencement of a background investigation;
+- 1. The Gaming Commission must receive Tribal Council approvals on the following individuals prior to the commencement of a background investigation:

 - (a) Human Resource Director

 - (b) Chief Financial Director/Controller

 - (c) Marketing/Promotion Director

 - (d) Security Director

 - (e) Gaming Operations Director

-- (f) Personnel with incomes above \$50,000
+- (f) Personnel not specifically listed herein who hold Managerial positions at the Director level or higher.

-- 2. The positions/personnel listed above must be presented before the Tribal Council for an interview prior to selection.
-After the Tribal Council reviews the applicant, the Tribal Council may opt to forward a letter of approval to the Commission to begin the background process or a letter to the General Manager declining the applicant.
+- 2. The positions/personnel listed herein must be interviewed by the Tribal Council prior to selection.
+After the Tribal Council reviews the applicant, the Tribal Council may either forward a letter of approval to the Commission authorizing the background process to begin or a letter to the General Manager declining the applicant.

-S. Tribal Council Backgrounds

-- 1. The Gaming Commission is required to conduct discrete background investigations upon the Tribal Council.
-The Commission must conduct the background investigation at the level of Primary Management (Class C). - 2.
-Through the course and outcome of the background investigation, the Gaming Commission does not have the authority to alter or take away from the authorities, duties and powers of the Tribal Council, as granted by the General Council or Constitution.

-T. Finger Prints

-- 1. The Gaming Commission shall be responsible in designating specific individuals within the Gaming Commission Background Investigation Department to attend a fingerprinting course conducted by a law enforcement agency. - 2.
+- S. Tribal Council Backgrounds - 1.
+The Gaming Commission is required to conduct discrete background investigations upon the Tribal Council.
+The Commission must conduct the background investigation at the level of Primary Management.
+(Class C) - 2.
+Through the course and outcome of the background investigation, the Gaming Commission does not have the authority to alter or take away from the authorities, duties and powers of the Tribal Council, as granted by the General Council or Constitution. - T. Finger Prints - 1.
+The Gaming Commission shall be responsible in designating specific individuals within the Gaming Commission Background Investigation Department to attend a fingerprinting course conducted by a law enforcement agency. - 2.
 The specific individuals, once certified to take fingerprint cards, may begin taking fingerprint cards for the Tribe. - 3.
 The Gaming Commission may then send the fingerprint cards directly to the National Indian Gaming Commission.